FattusMannus/DOCS/leadership.md

 ## My expectations of people who report to me

 As conveniently as possible, let me know where you need my direct support.
-The sooner I know about something, the earlier I can give you what you need.
+The sooner I know about something, the earlier I can have an impact on those issues.

 If I come to you with a requirement, or a task and you agree to support it, I expect you to honour that commitment.
 I won't ask you to help me with tasks that aren't important and trivial without saying so, so if you don't realistically think you can do something tell me, and I'll work around it.

 Be honest with me, and let me know what challenges you have.
-It's easier to solve problems when I know what they are, and I’ll never consider seeking support as a sign of complaining or a weakness.
+It's easier to solve problems when we're open about what they are, and I’ll never consider seeking support as a sign of complaining or a weakness.

 ## What you can expect of me as your manager